chris-short/devopsish.com/content/post/069/index.md

 [How to create an open source stack using EFK](https://opensource.com/article/18/3/efk-creating-open-source-stack): This tutorial shows you how to use Elasticsearch, Fluentd, and Kibana to build an open source stack that helps you manage complex data systems.

-[Bring your own Linux to Windows with new open source tool](https://arstechnica.com/gadgets/2018/03/microsofts-new-open-source-tool-lets-you-bring-your-own-linux-distro-to-windows/): If an off-the-shelf Linux distribution doesn’t float your boat, why not build your own?
+[Bring your own Linux to Windows with new open source tool](https://arstechnica.com/gadgets/2018/03/microsofts-new-open-source-tool-lets-you-bring-your-own-linux-distro-to-windows/): If an off-the-shelf Linux distribution doesn't float your boat, why not build your own?

 [Serverless in the cloud: AWS vs. Google Cloud vs. Microsoft Azure](https://www.infoworld.com/article/3265750/paas/serverless-in-the-cloud-aws-vs-google-cloud-vs-microsoft-azure.html): With AWS Lambda, Google Cloud Functions, and Microsoft Azure Functions, a little bit of business logic can go a very long way